Jaydipsinhv/express-demo/README.md

-# express-demo
+# Handle the errors properly with express middleware
-This demo includes small example for writing the NodeJS application with express
+This demo includes small example for writing the NodeJS application with express.
+Primary goal to create this project is to help junior developer to start learning with NodeJS and Express and make some meaning full APIs I will add new things to this repo so the small features can be found at single place

 ## Technology Used